The Grocery Store Solution for Unique and Beautiful Holiday Decor

 This citrus garland, for which you can find the full instructions at Martha Stewart, looks to be a bit of an ambitious project.
 The good news is that, when the season is over, instead of throwing everything away, you can just make a (whole, whole lot of) marmalade or juice.

 Planning a holiday dinner?
 Candles, olive branches and citrus make for a stylish and modern centerpiece, as seen on Honestly Yum.

-This gorgeous centerpiece, from BHG, is made from evergreen sprigs mixed with oranges and lemons.
+A gorgeous centerpiece, from BHG, is made from evergreen sprigs mixed with oranges and lemons.
 (The oranges are studded with cloves, which may remind you of the orange pomanders you made in elementary school.)

 Head over to Poppytalk to get the DIY instructions for this rosemary and citrus holiday wreath.